vgurianov/uml-sp/docs/tutorial1.md

 Figure 12.
 A Communication Diagram for simulation of dialog

 ### 2.3.
 Development of an Analysis classes
 A class diagram build from communication diagram.
 This is non-formal procedure.
 The communication diagram must be an instance of class diagram: object is instance of class, link is instance of association.
-In this example it is just (Fig.8).<br/>
+In this example it is just.<br/>

 Go the 'SP Class diagram' diagram.
-In our case, no configuration space and we delete 'Item' element.
+In our case, a configuration space is degenerate and we delete 'Item' element.
 Class diagram is:
 <p><img src="ea/ClassDiagram.png" alt="" /></p> <br/>
 Figure 13.
 An Analysis Class Diagram for the simulation